Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

 * Added a suggestion to fix `NotAModuleError`.

+* Removed __new__ override to prevent construction of "not usable" implementations.
+This feature has never been observed/utilized in the wild and it's removal simplifies tool interactions and use complexity.

 Miscellaneous

 * Removed CODE_OF_CONDUCT file.
 This is not something that we can enforce